House of Commons Seat Allocation by Province 2022–2032

-On October 15th 2021, the Chief Electoral Officer calculated the House of Commons seats to be allocated to each province using the representation formula found in the Constitution and the population estimates provided by Statistics Canada.
+On October 15th 2021, the Chief Electoral Officer (CEO) calculated the House of Commons seats to be allocated to each province using the Representation Formula found in the Constitution and the population estimates provided by Statistics Canada.

-This seat allocation will only take effect when a new representation order comes into force.
+This seat allocation will only take effect when new Representation Orders come into force.
 Consult the federal redistribution timeline to find out more.

 Allocation of Seats in the House of Commons

-Will take effect when the representation order comes into force
+Will take effect when the Representation Orders come into force

 |Prince Edward Island||164,318||2||2||-||-||4|